 Coconut Sugar Scrub

-I’ve been hooked on sugar scrubs since I made my my first brown sugar scrub last fall.
-I wanted to make a new flavor this time around and though a coconut sugar scrub sounded great!
+I’ve been hooked on sugar scrubs since I made my first brown sugar scrub last fall.
+I wanted to make a new flavor this time around, and thought a coconut sugar scrub sounded great!

 This body scrub uses both coconut sugar and coconut oil.
 Both ingredients truly make this body scrub feel like a treat.